 This is Wat Phra Mahathat Woramahawihan, the main and oldest buddhist temple in Nakhon Sri Thammarat.
 Directly in front of the temple’s right wing entrance is the museum.
 Inside, you’ll find three large chambers where ancient artifacts that date back to Bangkok period were exhibited.
 There were hand painted metal cabinets of varying sizes, brasswares, copperwares, glasswares, and chinas.
 Aside from these, there were weapons, textiles, a few preserved sea creatures, and numerous sea shells.
 It is a great place to explore and a good reinforcement for kids studying history and marine life.
 Taking of photos are not allowed here.

 This was taken just outside the museum.
-A row of sitting, golden Buddhas outlined the entire length of this side of the temple.
+A row of seating, golden Buddhas outlined the entire length of this side of the temple.
 On the same chamber, were displays of huge whale remains and other marine life.

 Despite the scorching heat of the sun, exploring Wat Phra Mahathat Woramahawin was a great experience.